M0u1ea5/My_Voice_Assistant/README.md

 datetime            ==> this displays the present time speedtest-cli       ==> this checks our ping ,download speed and upload speed

-#### In this program i copied the links of my most commonly used websites because i need this websites always logged in and i don't need to see any kind of log in pages when i command my program so make sure to use your url in the following wesites
+#### In this program i copied the links of my most commonly used websites because i need this websites always logged in and i don't need to see any kind of log in pages when i command my program so make sure to use your program otherwise it not gonna work